Skip to content

 • DynamoDB anti-slashing — stores EIP-3076 slashing protection data in DynamoDB

-• DynamoDB + KMS key source — stores encrypted BLS validator keys in DynamoDB, protected by AWS KMS
+• DynamoDB + KMS key source — stores encrypted BLS validator keys in DynamoDB under a chamber master key protected by AWS KMS-wrapped Shamir shares

 The DynamoDB anti-slashing backend uses transactions for atomicity.
 It never uses BatchWriteItem or BatchGetItem.